Agriculture and greenhouse gases

 - unusually warm and unusually cold seasons.

-Carbon dioxide, methane & nitrous oxide
+Carbon dioxide, methane and nitrous oxide

 Some of the major greenhouse gases are carbon dioxide, methane and nitrous oxide.